grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 ### Design
 - The design color scheme choice was keep a simple and elegant combination in order to create a consistent and visual impactful yet straighforward easy-for-the-eye feeling.

-#### Framework

-* **[Materialize 1.0.0] = To get a modern and clean layout, I used Materialize as a framework.
-* **[jQuery 3.5.1] = Used to manipulate the DOM, for example buttons, and showing / hiding elements
-* **[Flask 1.1.2] = Flask is the micro web framework that runs the application

-#### Database

-For the database, I choose MongoDB following the example from the course.
-The database is made up of the following collections : categories / difficulty / recipes/ users.

 #### Typography

 The following fonts were used: